artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 This is normally unnecessary but did fix a problem I had on my Thinkpad P51: after upgrading my system in September 2024 for the first time in several months, resume from suspend would reliably greet me with a screen full of [errors](https://en.mihaly4.ru/arch-linux-nvidia-suspend-hibernation) like "Fixing recursive fault but reboot is needed" and "BUG: scheduling while atomic: irq/148-nvidia..."

 I switched to the more stable LTS version of Linux by backing up `/boot/initramfs-linux-fallback.img` `/boot/initramfs-linux.img` `/boot/vmlinuz-linux` to somewhere in my home directory, deleting those files to make space in `/boot`, installing `linux-lts` and `nvidia-lts` via pacman, editing `/boot/loader/entries/arch.conf` (see [above](#ditching-grub-only-for-uefi-systems)) to reference the newly created `-lts` files inside `/boot`, and restarting the computer.

+## Booting into USB on GMKtec NucBox

+I flashed Arch onto a USB drive and set it to highest boot priority in BIOS, but that setting kept getting ignored.
+Finally I found a [solution](https://www.reddit.com/r/techsupport/comments/12xd7nf/comment/jhjl0un/) deep in the bowels of Reddit: flash Arch onto _two_ USB drives and plug them both in.
+Weird AF indeed.

 <!-- Note to self: this issue may have arisen just because I installed Clipman and enabled synced selections at some point... -->
 <!--